dimanbanan/installing-kubeadm/README.md

-# Installing kubeadm cluster using terrafrom and ansible on Yandex Cloud
+# Installing kubeadm cluster using terrafrom and ansible on Yandex Cloud with Ubuntu 20.04

 ### This project provides an automated way to deploy a Kubernetes cluster on Yandex Cloud using Terraform and Ansible tools.